xaizek/uncov/README.md

 server.
 This makes uncov something like self-hosted coveralls.io analogue (but note that Web-interface is secondary in this case and isn't feature complete).

+### Features ###

+* Code highlighting.
+* Comparison of coverage.
+* Displaying parts of files that need attention with regard to coverage.
+* Can be used from Vim via the plugin provided.
+* Can be used on CI to display coverage in a browser (via Web-UI).

 ### Structure ###

 Storage management tool itself is language independent and is relying on